 Tennis is a sport made for betting on thanks to the fact it covers all time scales.
 A tournament can last weeks and a match can last many hours but at the same time there are bets you can place that can settle in seconds, such as the result of the next point.

 This makes the sport attractive for betting ante-post, pre-event and in-play and largely explains why tennis punches well above its weight in terms of gambling revenues derived from it relative to its popularity.

 It is important, however, to avoid betting on the fast moving markets on a regular basis as this is a known potential route to problem gambling.
-When betting on tennis what we are doing is trying to win money but at the same time enhance our enjoyment of the games.
+When betting on tennis what we are doing is trying to win the bet but at the same time enhance our enjoyment of the games.
 This can be achieved just as effectively by betting on a tournament winner or by betting on a match winner, or a market that will last for most of the match.